Wrongful Convictions

 Unreliable Eyewitness Identification

-People like to think they are reliable with what they can see with their own two eyes.
+People like to think they are reliable with what they can see with their own eyes.
 However, there are several problems with relying on eyewitness identification.
 Problems with misidentification can include:

-- Memory being led astray by suggestive questioning when testifying
+- Suggestive questioning when testifying

-- Use of physical force
+- Physical force

 - Threats against the suspect or the suspect’s family

-- Exploiting suspects with limited mental capacity
+- Exploiting suspects who have a limited mental capacity

 - Coercion through deprivation of sleep, food, or water